Kilvoctu/aiyabot/README.md

 ### Setup requirements
 - Set up [AUTOMATIC1111's Stable Diffusion AI Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 - Run the Web UI as local host (`COMMANDLINE_ARGS= --listen`).
-- Clone this repo, then install dependencies in `requirements.txt` in your Python environment.
+- Clone this repo.
 - Create a text file in your cloned repo called ".env", formatted like so:
   - <img src=https://raw.githubusercontent.com/Kilvoctu/kilvoctu.github.io/master/pics/envfile.png>
-- Run the bot by typing "python bot.py" in the repository directory.
+- Run the bot by executing launch.bat

 Note: Ensure your bot has `bot` and `application.commands` scopes when inviting to your Discord server, and intents are enabled.